Monitoring Docker, OpenShift and Kubernetes - Version 5.19

 (OpenShift, Kubernetes, Docker) Monitoring if node needs to be rebooted

-Applications now has an alert enabled, that will notify you if some ALARMS are ON (entropy or reboot-required).
+Applications now have an alert enabled that will notify you if some ALARMS are ON (entropy or reboot-required).

 (Kubernetes, OpenShift) Improved work with Kubernetes API server, when watching Pods